Bennett's vs Rolando | CMC Joint Involvement | Deforming Forces | Articular Reduction

 - Pin site infection (superficial or deep)

-- Radial sensory nerve injury (numbness)
+- Radial sensory nerve injury (numbness, neuroma)

-- Loss of reduction/fixation failure
+- Loss of reduction / fixation failure

 - Wound complications